ipekozkuyumcu/ChatBot_Django/README.rst

 Chatbot project using Django Python
 =========================

-This project is built during my internship at Enqura Information Technologies, Istanbul - Turkey.
+This project is created during my internship at Enqura Information Technologies, Istanbul - Turkey.

 It is a web based chatbot project using Python ChatterBot library and Django.